danielnewman09/Dissertation/Presentation-Outline.md

 ### Slide 19: MQTT-Based Framework [1:30]

 Now, when transmitting data in an IoT infrastructure, it's important to begin with an efficient and effective messaging protocol.
 In this case, MQTT is an excellent candidate.
-This is a publish-subscribe protocol which has low overhead and uses a simple topic syntax which makes subscribing to a desired data stream extremely easy.
+This is a publish-subscribe protocol which has low overhead and uses a simple topic syntax to make subscribing to a desired data stream extremely easy.
 As this figure shows, ...

 ### Slide 20: MQTT Message Definitions